Paroxysmal Cold Hemoglobinuria

 It is possible that the main title of the report Paroxysmal Cold Hemoglobinuria is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 - Donath-Landsteiner hemolytic anemia

 - immune hemolytic anemia, paroxysmal cold

 Paroxysmal cold hemoglobinuria (PCH) is a rare type of anemia characterized by the premature destruction of healthy red blood cells by autoantibodies.
 The disorder is classified as an autoimmune hemolytic anemia (AIHA), an uncommon group of disorders in which the immune system mistakenly attacks healthy red blood cells.
 Autoimmune diseases occur when the body's natural defenses against foreign organisms destroy healthy tissue for unknown reasons.
 Normally, red blood cells have a life span of approximately 120 days before they get removed by the spleen.
-In individuals with PCH, red blood cells are destroyed prematurely and suddenly (paroxysmally).
+In individuals with PCH, red blood cells are destroyed prematurely and sometimes suddenly (paroxysmally).
 Many reports emphasize that PCH is an unusual disease.
 However, in recent years, PCH has become recognized as one of the most common causes of acute AIHA in young children.
-The reason why acute transient PCH appears to be a more common type of childhood AIHA than it was thought to be several decades ago is uncertain, but probably relates to greater awareness of the disorder and more frequent use of the Donath-Landsteiner test (see below), especially in children with acute AIHA with hemoglobinuria.
+The reason why acute transient PCH appears to be a more common type of childhood AIHA than it was thought to be several decades ago is uncertain, but probably relates to greater awareness of the disorder and more frequent use of the Donath-Landsteiner test (see Diagnosis section ), especially in children with acute AIHA with hemoglobinuria.